Defender API: Features, Functionality, and Usage

 key

-Your company's unique API key available at the Lumu Portal.
+Your company's unique API key, available in the Lumu Portal

 Limit the number of results per page (default: 50, max: 100)